pateyu/AmrtyuBot/README.md

 # AmrtyuBot

-AtudyBot is a Discord bot designed to assist students with their study schedules, reminders, and other academic tasks.
+AmrtyuBot is a Discord study bot designed to assist students with their study schedules, reminders, and other academic tasks.
 Integrated with Canvas LMS API, it offers updates and reminders for assignments.
 ## Features 🌟

 - **Task Management**: Add, remove, and view tasks easily.